microsoft/vscode-jupyter/CONTRIBUTING.md

 1. Make sure you have compiled all code (done automatically when using incremental building)
 1. Some of the tests require specific virtual environments.
 Run the 'src/test/datascience/setupTestEnvs.cmd` (or equivalent) to create them.
-1. For the linters and formatters tests to pass successfully, you will need to have those corresponding Python libraries installed locally by using the `./requirements.txt` and `build/test-requirements.txt` files
+1. For the linters and formatters tests to pass successfully, you will need to have those corresponding Python libraries installed locally by using the `build/test-requirements.txt` file
 1. Run the tests via `npm run` or the Debugger launch options (you can "Start Without Debugging").

 You can also run the tests from the command-line (after compiling):